 In Women of Hope, Terry Polakovic introduces these amazing women and describes the troubled times in which they lived and persevered.
 These women remind us that God can work through anyone to bring about his purpose.
 They prove to us that, as Christians, we can live in confident hope, no matter the circumstances in which we find ourselves.

 ABOUT THE AUTHOR

-Terry Polakovic is the co-founder of Endow (Educating on the Nature and Dignity of Women), and served as the president of the organization from 2003-2015.
-Before retiring, she worked in nonprofit leadership for more than 30 years.
-In 2010, she received the Pro Ecclesia et Pontifice Cross Award ("For the Church and the Pontiff") from Pope Benedict XVI.
+Terry Polakovic is cofounder of Endow (Educating on the Nature and Dignity of Women) and served as president of the organization from 2003 to 2015.
+Before retiring, she worked in nonprofit leadership for more than thirty years.
+In 2010, she received the Pro Ecclesia et Pontifice (“For the Church and the Pontiff”) award from Pope Benedict XVI.
 In 2011, Terry was recognized as an Outstanding Catholic Leader by the Catholic Leadership Institute.
 She is the author of Life and Love: Opening Your Heart to God’s Design (Our Sunday Visitor, 2018).
 She lives in Colorado with her husband, Mike.